galaxyproject/training-material/topics/single-cell/tutorials/scanpy_parameter_iterator/tutorial.md

 time_estimation: 2H

 key_points:
-- Scanpy ParameterIterator can be used for n-neighbours (Scanpy ComputeGraph), perplexity (Scanpy RunTSNE) and resolution (Scanpy FindCluster).
+- Scanpy ParameterIterator can be used for k nearest neighbours (Scanpy ComputeGraph), perplexity (Scanpy RunTSNE) and resolution (Scanpy FindCluster).
-- You can enter the parameter values either as a list or as step increase values to be iterated.
+- You can enter the parameter values either as a list or as values to be iterated in step.
-- Parameter Iterator is a useful tool to quiclky and easily compare the differences in the outputs caused by the changed parameter values.
-Hence it allows to choose the most optimal parameter values.
+- Parameter Iterator is a useful tool to quickly and easily compare the differences in the outputs caused by changing parameter values.
+Hence it allows us to choose the optimal parameter values.

 tags: